dongfangyier/PlotLab/README.md

 # PlotLab
-a plot library can be used in WPF project
+A drawing library for WPF framework.

 ## Catalog